How to Pivot From Lead Gen to Demand Gen: A Guide for CMOs

 The old content model - pre-planned content calendars, a focus on volume instead of conversions - didn’t fit the new demand gen world.

-Alice had to split Cognism’s content team into two pillars, with each pillar focusing on the two sides of demand gen.
+Cognism’s content team split into two pillars, with each pillar focusing on the two sides of demand gen.

 Capture demand

-SEO is Cognism’s main capture demand tactic.
+SEO is Cognism’s primary demand capture tactic.
 Here, the team is structured like so:

 - SEO marketers are specialists and focused on just one type of content - blog and written content.